-Solicitation Issued: August 12, 2021
+Solicitation Issued: April 12th, 2023

-Pre-Proposal Conference: See front cover for telephone information.
+Pre-Proposal Conference: See front cover for date, time, and place.
 Attendance is recommended but not mandatory.

 If you need a sign language interpreter or materials in accessible format for this event, please call the ADA Coordinator at (786) 469-2155 or email